Stroke / Neurological

 We at Makari Wellness combine the most effective approaches of Stroke and Neurological Disease treatment to provide the most effective treatments possible to our clients.
 Combining ancient wisdom with modern methods will give our patients and their loved ones the best possible outcomes.

-The link below is of the Movie 9,000 Needles which demonstrates how the Xiao Nao Kai Qiao acupuncture system is used in China to improve rehabilitation.
-Click here to watch the video.
+The button below is of the Movie 9,000 Needles which demonstrates how the Xing Nao Kai Qiao acupuncture system is used in China to improve rehabilitation.

 The renowned First Teaching Hospital of Tianjin University, founded by Dr. Shi Xue Min, known as the ‘Father of Acupuncture’, is leading the treatment and rehabilitation of stroke patients in China.
 As a result of nearly 40 years working with stroke patients, Dr. Shi has developed an acupuncture diagnostic and treatment system called Xing Nao Kai Qiao, which is central to the hospital’s approach to treating stroke patients.
 The hospital treats 10,000 stroke patients each day.